-What to consider if you plan to do research with partners in developing countries.
+What to consider if you plan to do research with partners in low and middle-income countries (LMICs)

 Research funding to tackle global development challenges

 In Spring 2021, the UK Government significantly reduced the allocation of Official Development Assistance (ODA) funding made available for research.
-This has meant that major funds like the Global Challenges Research Fund (GCRF) and Newton are no longer releasing new calls.
+This has meant that major funds like the Global Challenges Research Fund (GCRF) and Newton have now closed.

 For those still interested in pursuing research to tackle global development challenges, there are other sources of funding available – both from ODA and non-ODA sources.